Borophane as substrate for adsorption of He-4: A journey across dimensionality: Summary and conclusions

 In the first adsorbed layer quantum degeneracy is present in only one direction, along a channel, but presumably superfluidity might be present only at temperatures well below those of our simulations.
-In the second layer quantum degeneracy shows up as a one-dimensional superfluid response on the length scale of our simulated system, this represents a 1-D incoherent regime because particles in neighboring channels are not phase correlated.
+In the second layer quantum degeneracy shows up as a one-dimensional superfluid response on the length scale of our simulated system; this represents a 1-D incoherent regime because particles in neighboring channels are not phase correlated.
+The first few atoms of the fourth layer disrupt the underlying crystalline structure, combining with third-layer atoms to form a compelling disordered stripe along the $x$ direction.
 In the fifth layer we find two regimes.
 At low coverage the system is a strongly anisotropic 2-D superfluid, the superfluid fraction in the direction perpendicular to the channels is about one third of the fraction along the channels.
 This anisotropy diminishes as the coverage of the layer increases and at a critical value the 2-D superfluidity becomes isotropic in the $(x,y)$ plane.
-Starting from the sixth layer the system evolves towards a bulk 3-D superfluid.
+Starting from the sixth layer, the system evolves towards a bulk 3-D superfluid.

 The present study suggests a number of possible extensions.
 For instance, in the case of Rect-2H borophane a systematic size scaling study will give information on criticality in isotropic versus anisotropic superfluidity in 2D in the fifth adsorbed layer or, in the case of 1-D incoherent superfluidity of the second layer, it will allow a comparison with the Luttinger fluid paradigm,\cite{haldane,giamarchi} a 1-D model from which the present system deviates because the bosons move in a periodic potential along a channel and because rows of atoms in neighboring channels, even if phase uncorrelated, are spatially correlated.
-Also a study of $^4$He on $\alpha '-4$H borophane at coverage beyond the here predicted registered triangular phase should be of interest.
+Also, a study of $^4$He on $\alpha '-4$H borophane at coverage beyond the here predicted registered triangular phase should be of interest.
 The study of the fermion $^3$He adsorbed on graphite has been a fruitful field of research.\cite{greywall_1990_1991} The present results for the interrelation between quantum degeneracy and dimensionality in the case the boson $^4$He on Rect-2H borophane suggest the interest of a similar study for $^3$He.

 \narrowtext